SantiagoRangel/PruebaEphere/README.md

 # PruebaEphere

-## To run project follow the following instructions:
+## To run project follow the instructions:
 1. Clone project
 2. Run command on root directory
 ```sh